xiongrxchn/IntelBri.github.io/index.md

 - This project designs and implements the patrolman system, using Raspberry Pi for road pothole inspection.
 The system consists of a mobile platform (we use the toy car in the experiments), an MPU-6050 accelerometer, a GPS sensor, and a power bank.

-- By tracking data from the accelerometer and GPS sensors, the team uses collected signals to evaluate road surface conditions.
+- By tracking data from the accelerometer and GPS sensors, the team uses the captured signals to evaluate road surface conditions.

 - We aim to analyze three main types of road defects, including Cracks (CR), Potholes (PH), and Upheaval (UH).
 The abnormal road conditions can be sensed through the acceleration data during a drive.
 Comparing hand-labeled signal patterns, the team identifies three typical road defects.